 International Player - Minor ITC Process

-Anyone player who is at least age 12 and under the age of 18 and who is not eligible for the Prior to 12 option (or the First Registration option if a US citizen), will be required to go through the FIFA TMS process in order to obtain their international transfer clearance.
+Any player under the age of 18 who is not eligible for the Prior to 10 clearance method will be required to go through the FIFA Transfer Matching System (TMS) in order to obtain their international transfer clearance.

 FIFA's Regulations state that international transfers of players are only permitted if the player is over the age of 18.
-There are three exceptions to the rule:
+However, there are three exceptions to the rule:

-1. The player's parents move to the country in which the new club is located for reasons not linked to football.
+1. The player's parents move to the country in which the new club is located for reasons not linked to soccer.

-In Massachusetts, only exception #1 will be applicable.
+*Note: In Massachusetts, only exception #1 is applicable.

-In order to get registered under this process, the minor player (and parents) must follow these steps:
+In order to get registered under the first exception, the minor player (and parents) should follow these steps:

-1. Collect all of the following required documentation to prove that the player meets the first of the above-given exceptions:
+1. Collect required documentation to prove that the player meets the ‘parents’ exception:

 a.
 Player’s Passport